 After being a fan of the TV series Broadchurch, I was really excited to pay a visit to West Bay.
 It’s famous for its huge sandstone cliffs, with 140ft sheer drops to the ground below.
 Walking beside those cliffs made me feel so small!

 It’s a beautiful beach, and a reminder of why this coast is known as the Jurassic Coast.
 In fact, the ridges on the cliffs show the falling sea levels from over 175 million years ago.

-The most famous spot on Dorset’s Jurassic Coast, Durdle Door is an impressive natural limestone archway standing in the sea.
+There’s a reason a trip to Durdle Door is one of the most popular days out in Dorset – it’s very impressive!
+Durdle Door is an impressive natural limestone archway standing in the sea.
 After seeing so many photos on Instagram over the years, I was really excited to see the sight for myself.

 If you’re visiting for the first time, I’d recommend arriving early (car park opens at 8am) and taking a walk down to the archway.
 It takes around 10 minutes to reach the viewpoint, and from there you can walk down the steps to the beach too.
 We arrived just after 8am and only saw a few other people there, but by 9.30am around 30 school kids arrived by coach.

 Also worth a look is Man O’War Beach which lies on the other side of Durdle Door.
 It’s a beautiful bay with rugged rocks, and with the crowds flocking to see Durdle Door, there’s a chance you’ll have this beach to yourself!

 Find out more about visiting Durdle Door in my detailed guide.

 Another of the region’s most scenic spots, a visit to Lulworth Cove is a must for your first holiday in Dorset.
 The cove is almost a perfect circle, best seen from the cliffs on the South West Coast Path.
 It’s a really cute seaside village too, with a fish and chip shop, a sweet shop and fishing boats bobbing around on the water.